 Being an artist and creating within the comfort of your own home can sometimes bring up a dilemma of where to put your home art studio and how to decorate it.
 Surely you need one, because your canvases and easels can’t just take up space in your living room, but how to make the best of the limited space?
 Your very own art studio is a sacred sanctuary, a creative space where all your artistic ideas come to life.
-Whether you want to set it up in a smaller room or a bigger space, find the inspiration with these incredible home art studios!
+Whether you want to set it up in a smaller room or a bigger space, find the inspiration with these incredible home art studio design ideas!

 Cheerful and Creative